 If you decide that you want to let go of the anger you feel toward this person, you might notice that it isn't easy to do alone.
 A counselor can help you process what they did and help you come to terms with it.

-As mentioned above, if you’re having trouble letting go of emotions arising out of a conflict with a friend or loved one, online therapy is there to help you work through your feelings.
+As mentioned above, if you’re having trouble letting go of emotions arising out of a conflict with a friend or loved one or you’re on a search to learn new ways to manage your feelings and relationships, online therapy is there to help you work through your feelings.
 With BetterHelp, you have the option of participating in therapy completely anonymously.
-You won’t have to provide your contact info upon registration—simply select a “nickname,” and your identity will be protected.
 And because there are no pricey offices or similar expenses, online therapy through BetterHelp is often more affordable than traditional, in-person therapy.
-Memberships with BetterHelp start at $60 per week, and you’re able to cancel at any time.
 A licensed online counselor can guide you on the path toward letting go of unhealthy emotions directed toward certain people in your life.
 Read below for reviews of BetterHelp therapists, from those who have sought help in the past.

 "In my short time working with Teneka, I feel more understood and supported than I thought was possible.
 After our very first session, she brought so much to my attention in a new way I had never thought of things before.
 I actually truly look forward to my sessions and feel like she has help me uncover deep challenges and hurts I experienced as a child that have truly changed and shaped the way I view myself and my life.
 I love that she is honest but positive.
 Coming from a low place in life, it's often that small day of light that can bring someone out of the overwhelming darkness.
 So thankful that I am blessed to be working with Teneka."